azdavis/millet/docs/errors.md

 val x = #[1, 2]
 ```

-At time of writing, the following constructs are not supported:
+At time of writing, Millet does not support the following constructs:

 | Name                         | Example                   |
 | ---------------------------- | ------------------------- |